wachaon/wes/docs/README.en.md

 #### `register(callback, interval, conditional)`

 Register processing.
 Multiple processes can be registered and processed in parallel.
 In the `callback` , we will instruct to stop the animation and write the view to be displayed. `interval` specifies the processing interval.
-If the `conditional` is a function, it executes `conditional(count, queue)` and if the result is true, it continues to the next.
+If the `conditional` is a function, it will execute `conditional(count, queue)` and if the result is true, it will continue.
 The `conditional` executes `decrement(count)` if it is a number and continues if the result is a positive number.
 Executes only once if `conditional` is undefined.
 Note that specifying a function increases the `count` , whereas specifying a number decreases the `count` .

 #### `stop()`